UsabilityDynamics/lib-module/Get-Started.md

     // Determines which modules can be installed for current plugin ( theme ).
     'system' => null,
     // Required.
 Version of current plugin|theme.
-    // Determines which modules ( and their versions ) current system's version supports.
+    // Determines which modules ( and their versions ) current system version supports.
     'version' => null,
     // Required.
 Path, where plugin's modules must be installed.
     // It may be defined via UD_MODULES_DIR constant to store